ywoak/Rainfall/README.md

 # Rainfall

-Challenges to learn exploitation of ELF (-like) Binary With a focus on client server application
+Challenges to learn exploitation of ELF (-like) binary With a focus on client server application